 Drones are not just used in the military.
 As the technology is becoming more mass produced, it has become more accessible for commercial and personal use.
 We are one of the first private investigators on Long Island and NYC to implement drones for surveillance.
 These devices allow us to remain covert and gather information in ways that are not possible with traditional methods.
 Matt Seifer from Radius Investigations was featured in the New York Post for his investigative work using surveillance drones.

 Do you only use drones for surveillance?

 Drones are one of many surveillance and investigative techniques that our expert private investigators use in gathering intelligence.
 Whether or not a drone is warranted depends on the case.
 Outside of surveillance, we offer our expert drone services for uses such as:

 - Commercial use

 - Advertising (gather footage of residential and commercial property for real estate listings)

 Why use drones for private investigation?

-Drones are as much tools as a camera and tripod.
+Drones are tools as much as a camera and tripod.
 These machines allow our private investigators to gather footage from a distance and access areas that may not be accessible through conventional means.
-Drones can be used to pre-assess an area or situation or view property that is not visible from vantage points on the ground.
+Drones can be used to assess an area or situation or view property that is not visible from vantage points on the ground.
 Using drones also ensures that our private investigators are not put at risk of injury by trying to go into precarious positions to get a better vantage point.
 With that said, our licensed private investigators still adhere to laws and regulations when it comes to performing surveillance with drone technology.
-(For example, drones cannot be flown into a home or peer into a resident’s window.)
+For example, drones cannot be flown into a home or peer into a resident’s window.

 Is drone surveillance legal?